KohaILS/koha-manual-zh-cn/source/patrons.rst

 Pay and Writeoff fines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each line item can be paid in full (or written off) using the 'Make a payment' tab.
+Each line item can be paid in full (or written off) using the 'Pay charges' tab.
+You can switch between 'Pay' and 'Write off' mode using the buttons located at
+the top of this tab if you are part way through a transaction.

 |image451|